bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 Set the prop `plain` to have a native browser `<select>` rendered (although the class `.form-control` will always be placed on the select).

-Multiple select will always render as a `plain` select, as will any `<b-form-select>` that has the `select-size` prop set to a value greater than 1.
+A `plain` select will always be rendered for non `multiple` selects which have the `select-size` prop set to a value greater than 1.

 ## Aliases
 - `<b-form-select>` can be used by the shorter alias `<b-select>`.